hyeereee/rosenzweiglab/README.md

 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
+For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `researchstaff`,`visiting`, `others, `alumni`.
 Position will put you into section that you choose.

 ### Add new publications